Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-07-12

 In Yoast SEO Premium 18.9, we’re introducing a new word complexity assessment.
 This will help you get actionable feedback on your use of difficult words.
 This is a beta launch and is only available in English for now.
 Try it out!
-Read more about what's new in Yoast SEO Premium 18.9 in [https://yoast.com/yoast-seo-july-12-2022/](our release post in English) or [https://yoast.com/es/yoast-seo-julio-12-2022/](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.9 in [our release post in English](https://yoast.com/yoast-seo-july-12-2022/) or [our release post in Spanish](https://yoast.com/es/yoast-seo-julio-12-2022/)!

 #### Enhancements